National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 Logical Observation Identifiers Names and Codes (LOINC) are used to represent laboratory tests.
 ICD-10-PCS, HCPCS, and CPT4 codes are used for procedures.
 CVX codes are used for vaccines and RxNorm codes are used to specify the medications prescribed and administered.
-The string text used to indicate the code system categories are not uniform across the CDM models and some are case sensitive, i.e. "RxNorm" vs. "RXNORM".^[See <https://mmshub.cms.gov/sites/default/files/Codes-Code-Systems-Value-Sets.pdf>.]
+The string text used to indicate the code system categories are not uniform across the CDM models and some are case sensitive, i.e., "RxNorm" vs. "RXNORM".^[See <https://mmshub.cms.gov/sites/default/files/Codes-Code-Systems-Value-Sets.pdf>.]

 All of the coded data found in the submitted payload are collected and translated into OMOP concept ids using the OMOP vocabulary, concept and concept relationship tables.
 Two categories of crosswalk mapping tables are generated to perform the translation; a static list of common data elements that are specific to CDM tables and a dynamic list of codes/code systems that can contain a varied list of values from payload to payload.